henrikvtcodes/henrikvtcodes/readme.md

 # Hello, I'm `henrikvtcodes`
 I like to make useful stuff.
 Also studying Computer Science.
 Primarily proficient in frontend/fullstack web development, but I also dabble in low level programming, system administration/homelabbing, and embedded software.
+My languages of choice are typically Typescript & Go, with some Nix, Rust, Python, C++, and Java sprinkled in here and there.

 I am also a Programming & Control Systems mentor on FRC team 9101, [Green Mountain Robotics](https://github.com/greenmountainrobotics).

 ### Current Projects